hughperkins/gpu-experiments/README.md

 - get local id takes noticeable time (kernel 23, kernel 25)
 - access pattern for writes to global memory seems to make little difference? (kernels 28 to 32)

+### inlining?

+Do functions get inlined?
+When?  [gpuexperiments/inline.py](gpuexperiments/inline.py)

+- with optimizations off, then:
+  - no, see kernel 1, 2
+  - #define runs 5 times faster!  (kernel 3)
+- with optimizations on, #define and static inline run in same time (kernel 1,3,4,5)

 ### Effect of optimization on performance?

 [gpuexperiments/optimization2.py](gpuexperiments/optimization2.py)